Apteco/ApiDataExplorer/Readme.md

 well as reporting information generated from [Apteco PeopleStage™](https://www.apteco.com/products/peoplestage), the powerful multi channel campaign automation software.

-The ApiSystemAnalyser is a sample application that connects to a Apteco FastStats® system via the Apteco API to demonstrate how some simple system metadata can be gathered.
+The ApiDataExplorer is a sample application that connects to a Apteco FastStats® system via the Apteco API to demonstrate how to export some data.

 ### Usage
 To use the ApiDataExplorer, download the latest release from [GitHub](https://github.com/Apteco/ApiDataExplorer/releases)